fhellwig/pkglogger/README.md

 ### Default Log Level

 The default log level is 2 (INFO) if the `NODE_ENV` environment variable is set to `'production'`.
 Otherwise, it is 3 (DEBUG).
-This can be overridden by setting the `LOG_LEVEL` environment variable to an integer value (0 - 4).
+This can be overridden by setting the `LOG_LEVEL` environment variable to an integer value (0 - 3).

+- Level 0: ERROR
+- Level 1: WARN
+- Level 2: INFO
+- Level 3: DEBUG

-### Handling Trace Logs
+### Debugging

-Calls with a severity of 4 (TRACE) are logged if the `LOG_LEVEL` environment variable is 4 or greater.
-However, there are times when you only want to trace events in specific modules.
-Setting the `LOG_TRACE` environment variable to a space-delimeted list of topics will result in a calls to `log.trace()` in those modules to be logged, *regardless* of the `LOG_LEVEL` setting.
+All calls to `log.debug()` are logged if the `LOG_LEVEL` environment variable is 3.
+This can be restricted to specific topics using the `LOG_DEBUG` (or `DEBUG`) envionment variable.
+This takes a list of topics delimited by commas or spaces.
+Wildcards and the hyphen prefix for negation are respected.
+The `logDebug` property in the `config` object shows the value of the `LOG_DEBUG` (or `DEBUG`) environment variable.

 ### Console Output